My Workaway Horror Story

 I never thought I would be writing this blog post about my experience with Workaway but I feel like it’s about time for me to share my horror story with the world.
 Workaway, for those of you who are not familiar, is a global online platform that allows volunteers to connect with hosts for work exchange opportunities around the world.
 The volunteer work is done in exchange for free room and board provided by the host.
 After getting out of an abusive situation at home, I was forced to be homeless in order to protect my sanity and sense of self.
 I didn’t know where I was going to go after I left since all of this happened in the middle of a pandemic.
 So I did what any other woman would do and went online to look at my options.
 One day, while I was on Reddit discussing my situation in a post, one redditor recommended that I try Workaway.
 It seemed like a great idea at the time since I was living off of my savings bit by bit.
 If I were to work somewhere in exchange for free room and board that would be more financially feasible.
-On top of that, I didn’t really have any “friends” I could live with and no one in my extended family would believe me.
+On top of that, I didn’t really have any “friends” I could live with and no one in my extended family would help me.
 So I did the unthinkable and created a Workawayer account to find a local host.
 Looking back, I can’t really blame myself for making this decision… I was desperate.
-But as of right now, all I can do is share my story with you all in the hopes that it never happens to anyone else.
+But as of right now, all I can do is share my horror story with you all in the hopes that it never happens to anyone else.

 Where I Ended Up